DHTMLX/docs-suite/docs/grid/usage_dragpanel.md

 });
 ~~~

+The `dragPanel` property can also be set as an *object* to enable the module and provide additional configuration options.
 Learn about configuration possibilities of the drag panel in the [Configuration](grid/configuration.md/#adjusting-the-dragpanel-module) guide.

-## Using the events of the DragPanel module
+## Using events of the DragPanel module

 To make the process of working with the drag panel more flexible, you can apply the related events of the `DragPanel` module: